-After explaining what confidence is, the rest of Ready to Roar goes on to show you how to consistently work toward worthy goals and develop competence in four areas of life that are essential to the modern man: your mindset, body, social skills and style.
+After explaining what confidence is, the rest of Man in Command goes on to show you how to consistently work toward worthy goals and develop competence in four areas of life that are essential to the modern man: your mindset, body, social skills and style.

 By using the advice laid out in the book, you’ll increase your self-efficacy and build self-respect in the process.

-If you’re ready to take control of your confidence, use the link below to pick up Ready to Roar on Amazon and find out how to build a better you.
+If you’re ready to take control of your confidence, use the link below to pick up Man in Command on Amazon and find out how to build a better you.

 Don’t have a couple bucks to spare?
 No worries.
 My Squash Self Doubt email series will show you how to overcome negative thoughts and start thinking like a confident man – and it’s completely free.